-The University of Cambridge is one of the world’s oldest universities and leading academic centres.
-It is made up of over 150 departments, faculties, schools and other institutions.
+The University of Cambridge is one of the world’s oldest universities and leading academic centers.
+It is made up of over 150 departments, faculties, schools, and other institutions.

 User Review( votes)

 Cambridge also has 31 colleges which are independent institutions, each with its own property and income.
 The Colleges appoint their own staff on their own terms and conditions and are responsible for selecting students, in accordance with University regulations.
 The teaching of students is shared between the Colleges and University departments.
 Degrees are awarded by the University.

-- Course Level: Studentship is available to the PhD programme.
+- Course Level: Studentship is available to the Ph.D. program.

 - Nationality: This studentship is available for UK and EEA students who meet the UK residency requirements.